PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_3.md

     return s
 ```

-This corrected code includes a check for `parsed.hostname` before attempting to concatenate it with `b"Host: "`, ensuring that it's not empty or `None` before converting it to bytes.

-With this corrected code, the failing test should pass without any errors.
+This corrected version of the function adds a conditional check to ensure that `parsed.hostname` is not `None` before adding the "Host" header to the byte string `s`.
+This fix should prevent the TypeError that was occurring and the function should now pass the failing test.